realm/realm-java/ESOF-docs/Software Design.md

 4+1 Architectural View Model is a view model used to describe the system from the viewpoint of different stakeholders, such as end-users, developers and project managers.
 The four views of the model (Logical, development, deployment and process) are presented in this report.
 Use cases or scenarios (described in previous report) are used to illustrate the architecture serving as the 'plus one' view.

-Realm follows client-server architecture pattern, because allows communication between a server and many devices.
+Realm is a database intended to be part of larger systems.
+Therefore, Realm doesn't follow any architectural patterns, just try to be usable by them.
+For instance, most of the mobile apps that use Realm, allowing communication between a server and multiple devices, are following the client-server architectural pattern.

 ## Logical View <a name="logical"></a>